godatadriven-dockerhub/unity-catalog/README.md

 For detailed API documentation, please refer to the [API documentation](https://github.com/unitycatalog/unitycatalog/tree/main/api).
 ).

-UC ClI is at directory /app/unitycatalog/bin/uc.
+UC CLI is at directory /app/unitycatalog/bin/uc.
 Working directory is set to /app/unitycatalog/

 ### License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](../../projects/unity-catalog/LICENSE) file for details.